grafana/terraform-provider-grafana/docs/resources/contact_point.md

 Required:

 - `api_secret` (String, Sensitive) The Threema API key.
+- `description` (String, Sensitive) The templated description of the message.
 - `gateway_id` (String) The Threema gateway ID.
 - `recipient_id` (String) The ID of the recipient of the message.
+- `title` (String, Sensitive) The templated title of the message.

 Optional: